 A particularly useful configuration is to plug in a WAN emulator between your own office PC and your office network.
 In a matter of seconds, you’ll be able to see exactly what those pesky overseas users are seeing without having to leave the comfort of your ergonomic office chair.

 So you’re thinking, how much is this little bit of magic going to cost you?
 Because while a tool like this would be useful, even if it doesn’t help your love life, most of your budget is already spoken for with all the new applications the CEO wants implemented, leaving little money for getting those applications to actually work well.

 So now you want to know, where do you get one of these wonderful boxes?
 Ah…I thought you’d never ask.
 A number of companies make WAN emulation products (too many, if you ask me), and you probably won’t be too shocked to find that our company is one such vendor.
-Our Linktropy and Netropy WAN emulators simulate links from 300 bits per second (though if you’re trying to do anything on a 300 baud link, a WAN emulator is the least of your problems) up to 10 Gbps.
-We’ve designed the products specifically for busy people with limited budgets – making them as easy to use as possible so you can begin testing immediately without any training, while remaining a trustworthy test tool that you can rely.
+Our Linktropy and Netropy WAN emulators simulate links from 300 bits per second up to 100 Gbps.
+We’ve designed the products specifically for busy people with limited budgets – making them as easy to use as possible so you can begin testing immediately without any training, while remaining a trustworthy test tool that you can rely on.
 And with our prices, you can’t afford not to have one.